All Episodes

 But there are a lot of people that do.

-I don't believe in the jinx factor.
+I don't believe in a jinx factor.

-So O'Reilly said, Oh, really?
+So O'Reilly said, oh, really?

-Don't forget now, the Fox News poll came out yesterday, and Obama is losing independence to Romney by thirteen points after the war on women, after all this phony trumped up stuff for the last six weeks.
+Don't forget now, the Fox News poll came out yesterday, and Obama is losing independence to Romney by 13 points after the war on women, after all this phony trumped up stuff for the last six weeks.

-O'Reilly wanted to know from Morris why is the president losing independent support.
+O'Reilly wanted to know from Morris, why is the president losing independent support?

 The president is running an absolutely stupid campaign.